d2l-ai/d2l-vi/chapter_appendix-mathematics-for-deep-learning/maximum-likelihood_vn.md

 If we want to find the most likely value for the parameters of our model, that means we want to find -->

-Nếu ta muốn tìm giá trị có khả năng nhất cho các tham số của mô hình của mình, điều đó có nghĩa là ta muốn tìm
+Nếu ta muốn tìm giá trị hợp lý nhất cho các tham số của mô hình, điều đó có nghĩa là ta muốn tìm

 $$\mathop{\mathrm{argmax}} P(\boldsymbol{\theta}\mid X).$$